swiftlang/sourcekit-lsp/Documentation/Editor Integration.md

 You can read more about BBEdit's LSP support and configuration hints [here](https://www.barebones.com/support/bbedit/lsp-notes.html).

+## Nova

+You can use SourceKit-LSP with Nova by using the [Icarus](http://panic.com/open-in-nova/extension?id=panic.Icarus) extension.

+By default, Icarus will try to discover `sourcekit-lsp` automatically (using `xcrun --find sourcekit-lsp`), but can be configured to look at an installed Swift toolchain package (using `xcrun --toolchain swift --find sourcekit-lsp`) or custom path.
+To do so, open the extension settings from Nova's Extensions menu: Extension Library… -> Icarus -> Settings -> Toolchain.

+The Icarus source is located within [its repository](https://github.com/panicinc/icarus).

 ## Sublime Text

 Before using SourceKit-LSP with Sublime Text, you will need to install the [LSP](https://packagecontrol.io/packages/LSP), [LSP-SourceKit](https://github.com/sublimelsp/LSP-SourceKit) and [Swift-Next](https://github.com/Swift-Next/Swift-Next) packages from Package Control.
 Then toggle the server on by typing in command palette `LSP: Enable Language Server Globally` or `LSP: Enable Language Server in Project`.